flightctl/flightctl/docs/user/getting-started.md

 ### Standalone flightctl with keycloak integration

-Create a values.yaml file with the following content, replace flightctl.MY.DOMAIN with your base domain.
+Create a values.yaml file with the following content, replace

+  1. `flightctl.MY.DOMAIN` with your base domain
+  2. `storageClassName` with the name of the storage class you want to use for creating PVs.

 Please note this values file will be simplified in the future to avoid duplication by making use of the global.flightctl.baseDomain value.

 ```yaml